 LMP2 (Le Mans Prototype 2) and LMP3 (Le Mans Prototype 3) and LMGTE (Grand Touring Endurance).

-Below are the main points of the 2019 sporting regulations.
+Here are the main changes to the 2020 ELMS sporting regulations.

 Invitation to the 24 Hours of Le Mans

 The numbers of invitations for the 24 Hours of Le Mans will now be granted according to the number of entries in the corresponding class as in the following tab.